26-sooryavr/enpani_search_demo/README.md

 ## Enhancements

 Possible future enhancements include:
-* displaying English title and/or other metadata for each Episode in search results
+* displaying English title and/or other useful metadata for each episode in search results
+* improving quality of results when searching with episode number
-* evaluating the quality of search results
+* programmatically evaluating the quality of search results
 * exploring other embedding models for better performance with Tamil + English

 ## Contributing